dusanmitrovic98/AdvancedDataStructures/README.md

 ```
 [ ] 1.
 Arrays | status: PENDING
         A collection of elements of the same data type stored in contiguous memory locations.
+        [ ] Static Arrays | PENDING
+        [ ] Dynamic Arrays | PENDING

 [ ] 2.
 Linked Lists | status: PENDING
         A linear data structure made up of nodes that hold a value and a reference to the next